device42/DOQL_scripts_examples/README.md

 -----------------------------
 Please rename `settings.json.sample` to `settings.json`.
 Add `__some_name__.json` or copy / edit examples from "examples" folder.
+Add `reports` folder in the root of repository ( see additional information ).
 Set settings and run!

 ### settings.json references